The Start of the Beginning, It's About Time, And Just Like That... Or Something

 I was constantly exhausted from all the discourse, research, and educational writing that I was doing while studying.
 If you've been to University, I guess you'll relate.

-Months slipped by and somewhere in 2015, while I absolutely adored the job, excelled greatly in its role and even received a promotion to manager, I started getting a feeling of longing to expand my life travel-wise.
+Months slipped by, and somewhere in late 2015, even after receiving a promotion to manager and still really adoring the job, I started getting a feeling of longing to expand my life.
+Travel.

 To get out, see more, and explore.

-That niggling dream became much stronger, bigger, and then eventually burst into reality, where in 2016 I took a leap of faith to quit my job, give up the lease to my flat, and forge a new path toward chasing some incredible travels.
+That niggling dream became much stronger, bigger, and then eventually burst into reality, where in 2016 I took a leap of faith.

-This is now the point where I should have, most DEFINITELY, begun the blog. *slaps past self intensely*
+I see that was the point where I should have, most DEFINITELY, begun the blog. *slaps past self*

 Well, it's 10 years past 2016 now... and I've got a ton of stories about the most incredible experiences that simply won't settle inside me any more.